uc-cdis/hatchery/doc/explanation/nextflow.md

 ## Automatically-created AWS resources

-### Global resources

-TODO update

-At start-up, Hatchery checks if any of the configured containers has the `nextflow.enabled` flag enabled.
-If so, the following resources are created automatically:
+When a user **launches** a Nextflow workspace, Hatchery automatically creates the necessary resources in AWS if they do not already exist:
+- VPC and Squid instance
 - AWS Batch Compute environment
 - S3 bucket for workflow inputs and intermediate files

-### Per-user resources

-When a user **launches** a Nextflow workspace, Hatchery automatically creates the necessary resources in AWS if they do not already exist:
 - AWS Batch job queue
 - IAM policy with access to `s3://<nextflow bucket>/<username>`
 - IAM role with access to this policy ^